-Ten years ago I photographed my first wedding, located in a small farm town in northeast Indiana.
-My equipment list for the first few weddings included a Nikon d80, Nikkor 18-135mm kit lens, Nikon SB-600 speedlight, six Sandisk SD cards and a rental studio lighting kit.
+Ten years ago as a brand new professional photographer, I photographed my first wedding located in a small farm town in northeast Indiana.
+My equipment list for the first few weddings included a Nikon d80, Nikkor 18-135mm kit lens, Nikon SB-600 speed light, six Sandisk SD cards and a rental studio lighting kit.
 I carried no backup equipment.
+(2007)

-After the first few weddings, I learned that I needed to have backup equipment with me at all times.
-During the few months where I wasn't fully prepared, I was very lucky to not have any equipment failures.
-I quickly purchased a spare Nikon d80 (never had to use it) and a new Nikon SB-600 speedlight.
-At some point over the years, my original speedlight died and my replacement took its place.
+After the first few weddings as a professional wedding photographer, I learned that I needed to have backup equipment with me at all times.
+During the few months where I wasn't fully prepared, I was very lucky to not have a single equipment failure.
+I quickly purchased a spare Nikon d80 (never had to use it) and a new Nikon SB-600 speed light.
+At some point over the years, my original speed light died and my replacement took its place.

-Now that I am 145 weddings into my wedding photography career, I am vigilant about carrying backup equipment.
-I carry multiple camera bodies, lenses, two-times as many memory cards as needed, speedlights, studio lights, batteries and even a spare pair of pants.
+Now that I am 145 weddings into my professional wedding photography career, I am vigilant about carrying backup equipment.
+I carry multiple camera bodies, lenses, memory cards as needed, speed lights, studio lights, batteries and even a spare pair of pants.
 I want to always be prepared!
 I even know where the closest camera store is in the event of an absolute emergency.